erickbytes/lofipython/content/blog/how-to-write-a-custom-django-html-filter.rst

 .. code-block:: html

-   {{ hotel.price|divide:16 }}
+   {{ hotel.price|divide:16.5 }}

-1. A number to be divided the hotel price from a "Hotels" DB model
+1. A number to be divided, here the hotel price from a "Hotels" DB model
 2. The function name to call and a number to divide by.
 Here we use "divide:16" to approximately convert Mexican pesos to US dollars.
+Currently, the exchange rate fluctuates between 16-17 pesos per dollar.